qlik-oss/core-website/use-case-custom-analytics/README.md

 ## UI

-The main benefit for doctors is to be able to narrow analysis based on advanced collection of demographic criteria (gender, weight, origin etc...).
+The main benefit for doctors is to be able to narrow analysis based on advanced collection of demographic criteria (gender, weight, origin etc.).

-The web application will present information in four main tabs focusing on:
+The web application presents information in four main tabs focusing on:

 * filters
 * prescription viz/table